 - From the Television Without Pity forums: "If a non-expert actress can figure out in a few days that she can make Angel vamp out into Angelus/pseudo-Angelus for a night by spiking his drink with an easily available drug, why didn't Wolfram & Hart ever consider the same method when they wanted to screw with Angel?
 Why didn't Wesley consider it (even simply to reject it) when they needed Angelus to fight The Beast?"

-- Wolfram and Hart may not have been aware of it, and Wesley himself stated that wasn't really Angelus.
+- Wolfram and Hart may not have been aware of it, and they want an evil Angel not Angelus anyway, and Wesley himself stated that wasn't really Angelus.

 - In one episode, Wesley uses a flamethrower against a bunch of mooks.
 It is awesome AND effective, yet despite fire being deadly to most things, especially vampires, this is never seen again.
 It would have been particularly useful when Los Angeles was being swarmed with vampires and there were too many for them to attack one at a time.